 We believe the timing of projected cash flow sources and uses is critical to the cash flow forecast and may require significant judgment.
 Management should carefully consider the need to develop cash flow forecasts across multiple periods (monthly, quarterly, etc.) to understand the liquidity needs and working capital balances at various points throughout the look-forward period.

-Further, where loan covenants are at risk of default, management should carefully consider the relevant reporting periods for those covenants, including considering whether covenant periods are shorter than the entity's normal internal or external reporting periods.
 For example, if an entity has a covenant requirement with a 15-day average liquidity threshold, depending on the risk and implications of breaching that covenant, management may need to prepare cash flow forecasts at a level of granularity sufficient to manage the risk of breaching the covenant.
+Further, where debt covenants are at risk of violation, management should carefully consider the relevant compliance dates for each covenant, including whether those dates differ from the entity's normal internal or external reporting periods (see Question 3.3.20).